AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Creating a new group : `addgroup`

-Creates a new group and adds students into the group.
+Creates a new group and adds students into the group, so that you can organise students into groups and track the group's performance in Source Control.

 Format: `addgroup -g <group_name> [(-n <student_name> | -i <student_id>)]...`